Jinlock9/jinlock9.github.io/_posts/2025-04-27-paper-review-reg-pressure-aware-instruction-scheduling-using-aco.md

 - Adjusted Peak Register Pressure (APRP) [Shobaki et al. 2020] - GPU

+## Greedy Register Allocation in LLVM 3.0
+### Basic Allocator
+- On RISC architectures, explicit load and store instructions must be inserted.
+- The basic allocator produces code very similar to linear scan's output, and it also depends on the virtual register rewriter to clean up the code for good results.
+It doesn't offer significant advantages over linear scan, and it is intended mostly for testing the framework of priority queues and live interval unions.
+The basic algorithm is very simple, and it offers many opportunities for tweaking.
+Greedy does just that.

 ### **Reference**
 **[1]** Ghassan Shobaki, Vahl Scott Gordon, Paul McHugh, Theodore Dubois, and Austin Kerbow.
 2022.
 Register-Pressure-Aware Instruction Scheduling Using Ant Colony Optimization.
 ACM Trans.
 Archit.
 Code Optim.
 19, 2, Article 23 (June 2022), 23 pages. https://doi.org/10.1145/3505558